nnekka/daily-mood-react/README.md

 (May, 15 I did it!
 Now I use Angular)

-This is 3rd version of Daily-mood.
+This is first version of Daily-mood.
--v 3
+-v 1